Bundesliga: Influence and criticism

-The Dutch football schools, which existed and developed the Netherlands into one of Europe and the world's major football forces, have been strongly influenced and galvanised with German football philosophy, in particular by experiences of Dutch players and managers in Bundesliga.
 Former England international Owen Hargreaves hailed the Bundesliga alongside Pep Guardiola for its positive impact on nurturing young talents, noting that the Bundesliga is the best league in the world to promote young footballers.
 Many young English talents have sought refuge in Germany in order to regain fitness and football skills.
 Outside Europe, the J.League of Japan, which was founded in 1992, was strongly influenced by the philosophy of the Bundesliga.
-Since then, the J.League has managed to establish itself as one of the best football leagues in Asia, in which it shares a beneficial relationship with its German counterpart.
+Since then, the J.League has managed to establish itself as one of the best football leagues in Asia, in which it shares a beneficial relationship with its German exemplar.

 The Bundesliga has earned praise for its reputation on good financial management and the physical fitness of players.

 The Bundesliga outperformed the English Premier League in 2017 in online influence in China, having been accredited for its open embrace of live-streaming and fast-forward visions.

 The Bundesliga has at times been criticised for a perceived lack of competitiveness due to the continued dominance of FC Bayern Munich.
-The club has won a record 31 titles (of 59 available) in the modern Bundesliga era since 1963; a greater level of success than that of all their rivals combined.
-Indeed, the Bavarian club has won every consecutive title since the 2011–12 season.
+The club has won a record 32 titles (of 59 available) in the modern Bundesliga era since 1963; a greater level of success than that of all their rivals combined.
+Indeed, the Bavarian club won 11 consecutive titles between the 2012–13 season and the 2022–23 season.
 Former Germany international Stefan Effenberg has suggested that the league be restructured in order to end Bayern's dominance.